-Urban Pop, Bass, Orchestral and House Music Producer from Spain.
-I've worked with artists from Spinnin Records, STMPD RCRDS, Musical Freedom, Dim Mak, Buygore and Confession.
-If you are searching the next level of signature sound, I'm the person you are looking for.
-100% professional.
-Currently working in limited projects.
+Urban Pop, House, Reggaeton, EDM Music Producer from Spain.
+I've worked professionally with artists from Spinnin Records, STMPD RCRDS, Musical Freedom, Dim Mak, Buygore and Confession.
+If you are searching the next level of signature sound I´m here to help you!

 - 1 revision included in the Mixing/Ghost service

 - Extra revision add costs depends on the work.

 - Project files delivered when the job is completed.

 - Average time for working is 1 week.